 The seated row targets a host of back muscles, including the trapezius, rhomboids and latissimus dorsi.
 The exercise also strengthens many shoulder muscles and even the legs as they stabilize your body during the movement.

 Read more: Exercise for the Erector Spinae Back Muscles

 Seated Row: Primary Muscles

 The seated row is considered a general back exercise because it hits so many back muscles.
 The main muscles you will activate include your erector spinae in your lower back, your middle and lower trapezius in your upper back, your rhomboids and latissimus dorsi in your middle back and your teres major in your outer back.

 As you perform the seated row, you need to use several secondary muscles as stabilizers.
 Your biceps and the long head of your triceps, both found in your upper arms, serve as dynamic stabilizers, meaning they help stabilize the shoulder as you row.

-Set the right weight on the seated row machine and attach a close grip bar or V-bar to the cable.
+HOW TO DO IT: Set the right weight on the seated row machine and attach a close grip bar or V-bar to the cable.
 Sit on the machine bench with your knees slightly bent and your feet against the footrest.
 Grasp the bar with a neutral grip so that your palms are facing each other.
 Keep your back straight and your chest forward throughout the exercise.

 If you don't have a seated row machine, you can do several other row exercises that will target the same muscles.
 You can use dumbbells, a barbell or kettlebells to perform bent-over rows.
-If you have access to a pulley machine you can also do one-hand standing rows.
+If you have access to a pulley machine you can also do standing cable rows.
 You can also try the exercise without weights by performing inverted rows using a fixed horizontal bar.